Bonus / Graduate activity. In this lesson, you will plot precipitation data in

 Now plot the daily data.

 Finally, plot a temporal subset of the data from Jan-October 2013.
-We learned how to do this in the previous lessons.
+You learned how to do this in the previous lessons.

-Now we can easily see the dramatic rainfall event in mid-September!
+Now you can easily see the dramatic rainfall event in mid-September!

 R tip: If you are using a date-time class, instead of just a date class, you need to use

-If we wanted to, we could subset this data set using the same code that we used previously to subset!
+If you wanted to, you could subset this data set using the same code that you used previously to subset!
 An example of the subsetted plot is below.